Marginal Interventional Effects

-We consider four stylized interventions akin to those introduced in Section \ref{subsec:Special-Cases}, except that the baseline and interventional propensity scores now are the conditional probabilities of treatment given $Z$ rather than $X$.
-Thus, the local derivatives of the interventional propensity scores are: (a) $\dot{\pi}_{0}(Z)=1\mathbb{I}\big(\pi_{0}(Z)<1\big)$; (b) $\dot{\pi}_{0}(Z)=\pi_{0}(Z)\mathbb{I}\big(\pi_{0}(Z)<1\big)$; (c) $\dot{\pi}_{0}(Z)=1-\pi_{0}(Z)$; (d) $\dot{\pi}_{0}(Z)=\pi_{0}(Z)(1-\pi_{0}(Z))$.
-In particular, intervention (b) is disequalizing in that it nudges into college more students with relatively high baseline propensity scores.
-Conversely, intervention (c) is equalizing, inducing more ``unlikely college-goers'' into college.
-Following \citet{Carneiro2011}, we discard 67 observations whose estimated propensity scores lie outside the interval $[\min_{i:A_{i}=1}\hat{\pi}(Z_{i}),\max_{i:A_{i}=0}\hat{\pi}(Z_{i})]$ (which is $[0.0324,0.9775]$).
-For the restricted sample, we assume that positivity holds ($0<\pi_{0}(Z)<1$), such that the indicator functions that appear in $\dot{\pi}_{0}(Z)$ in cases (a) and (b) can be ignored.
-For each of the four interventions, we estimate MIE using three estimators: a parametric plug-in estimator where MTE is estimated using the normal switching regression model (i.e. Equation \ref{eq:mte_normal_est}), a semiparametric plug-in estimator where MTE is estimated using the partialing-out procedure described in Section \ref{subsec:Estimation-IV} (i.e., Equation \ref{eq:mte_semi_est}), and the doubly robust estimator \eqref{eq:mie_dr}.
-For the doubly robust estimator, we assume a location-shift model for $\pi_{0}(Z)|X$ with normal errors, where $\mathbb{E}[\pi_{0}(Z)|X]$ is estimated using a generalized linear model with a logistic link.
+For each of the four interventions, we estimate the MIE using three methods: a parametric plug-in estimator where the MTE is estimated using the normal switching regression model (i.e. Equation \ref{eq:mte_normal_est}), a semiparametric plug-in estimator where the MTE is estimated using the partialing-out procedure described in Section \ref{subsec:Estimation-IV} (i.e., Equation \ref{eq:mte_semi_est}), and the doubly robust estimator \eqref{eq:mie_dr}.
+For the doubly robust estimator, we assume a location-shift model for $\pi(Z)|X$ with normal errors, where $\mathbb{E}[\pi(Z)|X]$ is estimated using a generalized linear model with a logistic link.